owntone/owntone-server/docs/install.md

 sqlite3_unlock_notify symbol in the sqlite3 library).
 Refer to the sqlite3 documentation, look for `SQLITE_ENABLE_UNLOCK_NOTIFY`.

-libav (or ffmpeg) is a central piece of forked-daapd and most other FLOSS multimedia applications.
-The version of libav you use will potentially have a great influence on your experience with forked-daapd.
+libav (or ffmpeg) is a central piece of OwnTone and most other FLOSS multimedia applications.
+The version of libav you use will potentially have a great influence on your experience with OwnTone.

 ## Building and Installing